pratama6624/PratamaSwiftStudyJourney/README.md

-# Learning Swift – For the Apple Ecosystem
+# 🧭 Becoming an iOS Developer

-This repository documents my structured journey to deeply learn **Swift**, Apple’s official language for iOS, iPadOS, macOS, watchOS, and tvOS development.
+This repository documents my structured journey to mastering **Swift** — Apple's official programming language for building apps on iOS, iPadOS, macOS, watchOS, and tvOS.

-Although I already have experience with Swift, my learning was previously unstructured.
-Now, I’m following the [official Swift documentation](https://swift.org/documentation/) step-by-step to strengthen my foundation and fill in any gaps.
+While I already have some experience using Swift, my previous learning process was unstructured and scattered.
+Now, I’m taking a more disciplined approach by following the [official Swift documentation](https://swift.org/documentation/) step by step — solidifying the basics and bridging all the gaps.

-### What's inside:
-- Code examples and experiments
-- Notes from official docs
-- Integration with the [Vapor](https://vapor.codes) framework for server-side Swift

-> Combining client-side and server-side Swift for full-stack mastery.

 ---

+### 📦 What's Inside

+- Code examples, experiments, and hands-on tests
+- Notes and summaries from official Swift docs
+- Backend with [Vapor](https://vapor.codes) — bringing full-stack Swift into the game

+> _“From UIKit to server-side Swift — aiming for full-stack Apple Developer mastery.”_

+---

-## 🚀 Road to iOS Developer 2027 (High-Level Roadmap)
+## Road to iOS Developer 2027

-This section outlines my long-term learning goals to become a professional iOS Developer by early 2027.
+My personal roadmap to become a **professional iOS Developer by early 2027**.
+Every checkbox represents a skill or area I aim to master.
+I’ll keep this list updated as I progress.

 - [ ] [Fundamental Programming (Swift)](./Road/SwiftFundamental/README.md)
 - [x] Version Control (Git & GitHub)